top of page

 Graduate Students

-Kenny is pursuing a PhD through Biomedical Engineering after developing software for nearly 10 years.
-Kenny holds BSs in Computer Science, Molecular Biology and Communications from Montclair State University.
-At Montclair, Kenny worked in Dr. John Gaynor's lab developing bioinformatic pipelines and visualization tools for Cnidarian transcriptomes.
-In the Saunders Lab, Kenny will develop computational tools to study synaptic network biology.
-Kenny enjoys climbing, hiking and watching Star Trek.
+Kenny is pursuing a PhD in Biomedical Engineering after developing software for nearly 10 years.
+He holds BSs in Molecular Biology, Computer Science, and Communications from Montclair State University (MSU), Western Governors University, and Ramapo College, respectively.
+While at MSU, he collaborated with Dr. John Gaynor to develop bioinformatic pipelines and visualization tools for Cnidarian transcriptomes.
+In the Saunders Lab, Kenny will develop computational tools to analyze single-cell, spatial, and synaptic network biology.
+Kenny enjoys climbing, hiking, and watching Star Trek.

 Kenny Pavan